rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/vega-lite.md

 ---
 title: "Canvas Dashboards using Vega Lite"
 description: Creating Canvas Dashboards in Rill
-sidebar_label: "Custom Charts"
+sidebar_label: "Custom Components"
 sidebar_position: 12
 ---
-Along with Rill template charts, you can create your own custom charts by using Vega Lite.
+Along with Rill template charts, you can create your own custom components by using Vega Lite.

-The three components that are required for a custom chart using Vega Lite are:
+The three components that are required for a custom component using Vega Lite are:
 1. `type: component` - defined on all component type YAML objects in Rill
 2. `data`: - whether a `metrics_sql` or `sql`, your dashboard needs data
 3. `vega_lite`: - where you will define the Vega Lite components and chart information

-## Let's create a few custom charts for our Canvas dashboard
+## Let's create a few custom components for our Canvas dashboard

 Let's start by creating a chart for our Canvas dashboard.